369webforall/mern-stack/nextjs-tutorial/nextjs-fundamental/README.md

 - Using the theme panel to change the theme colors

-## Routing and Navigation
+## 2. Routing and Navigation

 - we have learned the basic of routing and navigation i nextjs.
 - In this section we will dive deep to learn following topics.

-1. Define dynamic routes
+1. Dynamic routes

 2. Access route and query string parameters

-3. creare layouts
+3. create layouts

 4. show loading UIs